Complications of cervical cancer

 - redness of the skin, particularly at the back of your leg, below the knee

-A major concern in these cases is that the blood clot from the leg vein will travel up to the lungs and block the supply of blood to the lungs.
+A major concern in these cases is that the blood clot from the leg vein will travel up to the lungs and block the supply of blood.
 This is known as a pulmonary embolism and can be fatal.

 Read more about treating deep vein thrombosis.